What is a Central Air Conditioner? Important Details You Should Know

 Finding the right contractor seems to be a challenge if you are to install a new air conditioner or replacing the old one.
 To help you with that, here’s what you need to do:

 - Also, you have to check the background of these contractors.
 There is a need for them to show the verification of insurance and bonding, and their licenses too.
-It is a great plus too if they are certified by a certain trade organization.
+It is a great plus, also, if they are certified by a particular trade organization.

 - Finally, you have to get specifics.
 These contractors must calculate the required cooling capacity using a recognized method.
 These calculations will produce a detailed and room-by-room analysis of cooling needs.
 You should also ask for the printout of all the assumptions and calculations, plus the ductwork design.
 Be wary of those who base estimates on house size only or elusive rule of thumb.

-Be careful when choosing the right contractor so that you’ll have the right central AC installed at home.
+Be careful when choosing the right contractor so that you’ll have the proper central AC installed at home.

 Frequently Asked Questions